-- fixed satellite services;
+- · fixed satellite services;

-- · services between satellites;
+- · services between satellites:

-- mobile satellite services;
+- · mobile satellite services;

 - · land mobile satellite services;

 - · marine mobile satellite services; and

-- aeronautical mobile satellite services.
+- · aeronautical mobile satellite services.

-The 2G mobile service that used the Personal Digital Cellular (PDC) system was used from March 1993 to 2012 in Japan, and is currently not used.
+The 2G mobile service that used the Personal Digital Cellular system was used from March 1993 to 2012 in Japan, and is currently not used.
 3G based on IMT-2000 has been used in Japan since 2001.
 3.9G (known as long-term evolution) and 4G are widely used in Japan.
 The spectrum was allocated by the MIC.
+5G was partly used in 2019 and will be used widely in 2020, although it could be delayed owing to the spread of covid-19.

-Public Wi-Fi services are provided by local governments, public services (subways), shops and restaurants for visitors, and the services will be expanded looking forward to the Tokyo Olympics and Paralympics in 2020.
+Public Wi-Fi services are provided by local governments, public services (subways), shops and restaurants for visitors, and the services will be expanded looking forward to the Tokyo Olympics and Paralympics in 2020 which have been postponed until 2021.

-3 Flexibility in spectrum use
+Flexibility in spectrum use